-- 4.6.1 Invigilators1 are responsible for ensuring that order is maintained during written or online examinations.
-If possible, preferably two invigilators should be present at written or online examinations; the examiner will always be one of the invigilators, except in exceptional situations; the Faculty Board will arrange that, if necessary, invigilators are available for written or online examinations.
-The invigilators other than the examiner will perform their duties under the responsibility and instruction of the examiner/invigilator. - 4.6.2 When requested to do so by or on behalf of the examiner, a student must provide proof of a university identity card (LU-card) or other legal means of identification.
-Students must also sign the list for participation in the examination. - 4.6.3 Students can be admitted to the room where the examination is being held up to 45 minutes after the specified starting time, and may not end the examination any earlier than 60 minutes before specified ending time of the examination, unless the examiner gives them permission to do so.
+- 4.6.1 Students must be under surveillance for the entire examination; unless otherwise determined in advance by the examiner.
+Invigilators are responsible for ensuring that order is maintained during written examinations on location or online.
+If possible, two invigilators should be present at an examination on location or online; the examiner will always be one of the invigilators, except in exceptional situations.
+The Faculty Board will arrange that, if necessary, invigilators are available for examinations.
+The invigilators other than the examiner will perform their duties under the responsibility and instruction of the examiner. - 4.6.2 When requested to do so by or on behalf of the examiner/invigilator, a student must provide proof of a university identity card (LU-card) or other legal means of identification.
+Students must also sign the list for participation in the examination. - 4.6.3 Students can be admitted to the room where the examination is being held up to 45 minutes after the specified starting time, and may not end the examination any earlier than 60 minutes before specified ending time of the examination, unless the examiner/invigilator gives them permission to do so.
 For examinations that are held remotely in digital form, or at the same time at several locations, students can be admitted to the (digital) room where the examination is being held up to 30 minutes after the specified starting time.
-If the student has problems logging in they will contact the examiner immediately. - 4.6.4 During the examination, communication devices and other electronic equipment (such as smart phones and smart watches) must be switched off and stored away in a closed bag or outside of the examination room.
-Electronic equipment other than communication devices may only be used with the permission of the examiner, which must have been given prior to the examination. - 4.6.5 If a student is permitted to use a text that he/she has personally brought into the examination room, this text may not contain any notes.
+If the student has problems logging in they will contact the examiner/invigilator immediately.
+The examiner informs students in advance on how they can make contact with examiner/invigilator during the online remote examination. - 4.6.4 During the examination, communication devices and other electronic equipment (such as smart phones and smart watches) must be switched off and stored away in a closed bag or outside of the examination room.
+Electronic equipment other than communication devices may only be used with the permission of the examiner, which must have been given prior to the examination. - 4.6.5 If a student is permitted to use a text that the student has personally brought into the examination room, this text may not contain any notes.
 The examiner decides which texts a student is permitted to use during the examination.
-The term 'notes' does not mean or include underlining, highlighting or shading the text with fluorescent pen, and words in the margins that are included by the publisher of the textbook. - 4.6.6 Students are required to comply with all the instructions that are given by the Board of Examiners or the examiner and that were published before the start of the examination, as well as the instructions that are given during and immediately after the examination.
-The Board of Examiners can decide that the student has to submit a fully completed 'Declaration of originality' prior to the examination. - 4.6.7 If an examination is held online or digitally and there is a (technical) failure that prohibits the examination to continue, the Board of Examiners will determine if and when a new examination will be planned. - 4.6.8 In the event of any irregularities or suspicion of fraud, the provisions of Article 6.2 apply.
-Behaviour that is considered fraudulent for examinations on campus is also considered fraudulent for online examinations. - 4.6.9 Additionally the following is also considered an irregularity and/or fraud: - a.
-Repeated loss of the internet connection; - b.
-Looking at other objects or in other directions for a lengthy amount of time, and/or using sources other than those that have been specifically allowed; - c.
-Leaving your position behind the computer/webcam; - d.
-For the student not to be visible clearly during the entire examination.
-The student must be
+The term 'notes' does not mean or include underlining, highlighting or shading the text with fluorescent pen, and words in the margins that are included by the publisher of the textbook. - 4.6.6 Students are required to comply with all the instructions that are given by the Board of Examiners or the examiner/invigilator and that were published before the start of the

-1 There are University and Faculty protocols for invigilating examinations, to ensure that order is properly maintained during those examinations
+&lt;sup>2 There are University and Faculty protocols for invigilating examinations, to ensure that order is properly maintained during those examinations.